 Pantikapaion is a hill inhabited on all sides in a circuit of twenty stadia.
-To the east it has a harbour, and docks for about thirty ships. and it also has an acropolis.
+To the east it has a harbour, and docks for about thirty ships and it also has an acropolis.
 It is a colony of the Milesians.
-For a long time it was ruled as a monarchy by the [Spartokid] dynasty of Leukon [I, ca. 389-349 BCE], Satyros [I, 432-389 BCE], and Parisades [I, 347-309 BCE], as were also all the neighbouring settlements near the mouth of Maiotis lake on both sides, until Parisades [V], gave over the sovereignty to Mithridates [ca. 108 BCE].
+For a long time it was ruled as a monarchy by the [Spartokid] rulership of Leukon [I, ca. 389-349 BCE], Satyros [I, 432-389 BCE], and Parisades [I, 347-309 BCE], as were also all the neighbouring settlements near the mouth of Maiotis lake on both sides, until Parisades [V], gave over the sovereignty to Mithridates [ca. 108 BCE].
 They were called tyrants, although most of them, beginning with Parisades and Leukon, proved to be equitable rulers.
 Parisades [I] was actually held in honour as god.
 The last of these monarchs also bore the name Parisades [V], but he was unable to hold out against the barbarians, who kept exacting more tribute than before.
 He therefore gave over the sovereignty to Mithridates Eupator.
 But since the time of Mithridates [after 63 BCE] the kingdom has been subject to the Romans [as a client kingdom].
 The greater part of it is situated in Europe, although a part of it is situated in Asia [i.e. for Strabo the Tanais (Don) river and Kimmerian Bosporos strait are the line between Europe and Asia, as explained below].

 [Geographical details regarding the Kimmerian Bosporos and the boundary between Europe and Asia, including “Little Scythia”]

 (5) The mouth of Maiotis lake is called the Kimmerian Bosporos.
 It is rather wide at first (about seventy stadia) and it is here that people cross over from the regions of Pantikapaion to Phanagoria, the nearest city of Asia.
 But it ends in a much narrower channel.
 This strait separates Asia from Europe.
 So does the Tanais river, which is directly opposite and flows from the north into the lake and then into the mouth of it.
-The river has two outlets into the lake which are about sixty stadia distant from one another.
+The river has two outlets into the lake which are about sixty stadium-lengths distant from one another.
 There is also a city which has the same name [Tanais] as the river, and next to Pantikapaion is the greatest trading-centre of the barbarians.
-On the left, as one sails into the Kimmerian Bosporus, is a little city, Myrmekion, at a distance of twenty stadia from Pantikapaion.
-Twice this distance from Myrmekion is the village of Parthenion. here the strait is narrowest (about twenty stadia) and on the opposite side, in Asia, is situated a village called Achilleion.
+On the left, as one sails into the Kimmerian Bosporus, is a little city, Myrmekion, at a distance of twenty stadium-lengths from Pantikapaion.
+Twice this distance from Myrmekion is the village of Parthenion.
+Here the strait is narrowest (about twenty stadia) and on the opposite side, in Asia, is situated a village called Achilleion.
 If one sails straight to the Tanais and the islands near its outlets from there, the distance is two thousand two hundred stadia, but if one sails along the coast of Asia, the distance slightly exceeds this.
 If, however, one sails on the left as far as the Tanais, following the coast where the isthmus is situated, the distance is more than three times as much.
 Now the whole of the seaboard along this coast, I mean on the European side, is desert, but the seaboard on the right [in Asia] is not desert.
 It is reported that the total circuit of the lake is nine thousand stadia.

 The Great Chersonesos is similar to the Peloponnesos both in shape and in size.
 It is held by the potentates of the Bosporus, though the whole of it has been devastated by continuous wars.
 But in earlier times only a small part of it ( the part that is close to the mouth of Lake Maiotis and to Pantikapaion and extends as far as Theodosia) was held by the tyrants of the Bosporians.
 On the other hand, most of it as far as the isthmus and the bay of Karkinites, was held by the Taurians, a Scythian people.
 The whole of this country, together with just about all the country outside the isthmus as far as the Borysthenes, was called “Little Scythia.”
 But on account of the large number of people who left Little Scythia and crossed both the Tyras [Dniester] and the Ister [Danube] and settled in the land beyond, no small portion of Thrace as well came to be called “Little Scythia.”
 The Thracians gave way to them partly as the result of force and partly because of the bad quality of the land, for the greater part of the country is marshy.